-Mercury tooth fillings: Some studies have found a link between lichen-planus-type changes in the mouth and an allergic reaction to mercury tooth fillings.
+Mercury tooth fillings: Some studies have found a link between lichen-planus-type changes in the mouth and an allergic reaction to

 While lichen cannot be cured, some home remedies have been said to relieve symptoms.

-Turmeric has been suggested as a remedy for oral lichen planus as it has shown effects on the immune system that could help reduce the inflammation that contributes to the condition.
+Turmeric has been suggested as a remedy for oral lichen planus as it has

 A recent pilot study demonstrated promising results for this herbal treatment.